-“Imagine waking up and your daughter is nowhere to be found,” Orlando police Det.
-Teresa Sprague told the Orlando Sentinel on the 10th anniversary of the disappearance.
+“Imagine waking up and your daughter is nowhere to be found,” Detective Teresa Sprague of the Orlando Police told the Orlando Sentinel on the 10th anniversary of Kesse’s disappearance.
 “You can’t reach her, you can’t locate her.
 The police can’t locate her.
 Hours turn into panic and days into your worst nightmare.”

-Anyone with information regarding the case is asked to contact Crimeline Florida.
+Anyone with information regarding the case is asked to contact CrimeLine Florida.